mariamabdelati/todolist/README.md

 # todolist
-TODO list C++ application that has basic features to add, remove, edit, view tasks, and some extra features like setting priority
+TODO list C++ application that has basic features to add, remove, edit, view tasks, and some extra features like setting priority, date, and category

 # Classes
 ## Item